PACE Fellowship Program

 - The Mentor and the fellow should meet at least once per quarter for a professional or social activity.
 These activities may include: grabbing lunch, getting coffee, meeting to discuss a relevant topic or even looking over a job application.
 Mentors should be proactive and take initiative to interact with fellows outside their learning opportunity.
 These meetings can count as the 10 hours per week minimum.

-- Mentor complete PACE evaluation forms or other documentation when needed.
+- Mentors complete PACE evaluation forms or other documentation when needed.

 - Mentor maintain communication with PACE Fellowship Program Coordinator, Pricila Rodriguez <brr023@ucsd.edu>, as appropriate.